vivek-v-rao/GARCH/README.md

 # GARCH
-Symmetric and asymmetric GARCH models to predict return volatility
+Symmetric and asymmetric GARCH models to predict return volatility.
+The main program is `xgarch_gjr_mean.py`, which produced the results in `results_spy_tlt.txt`, discussed below.

 ### 1  Which specification is *best* for each asset?